 2. There for you, not them

 Everyone likes giving advice.
 It’s an easy ego boost.
-The right mentor, however, should be engaged in your world, listening to and reflecting on your circumstances.
-Anyone eager to tell you what to do before finding out who you are, where you are, and what you want, is very likely not the mentor you are looking for.
+The right mentor, however, should be engaged in your world, actively listening to and reflecting on your circumstances.
+Anyone eager to tell you what to do before finding out who you are, where you are, and what you want, is very likely not the person supporting women professionally.

 3. Draws you out